 - General Deteriorated Appearance– This is caused by the water penetrating through the cement surface and causing delamination between the pools’ concrete structure and the pool’s current surface.
 This commonly occurs over a long time or if the barrier surface has been poorly applied.
 These areas have to be removed, and the concrete prepped and smoothed out before we commence the resurfacing procedure.

 If you are experiencing any of these warning signs, it’s imperative that you contact us immediately.
 We need to determine the extent of damage your pool has suffered so far.
 While these are only the most significant signs, they are the worst-case scenario of all the issues a pool can experience.
 But rest assured, we can solve any problem you’re experiencing.

 If you’re located within Palm Springs or any surrounding areas, give us a call today.
 We’ll arrange a free on-site consultation and make an assessment of the materials and time it will take to complete your project.
 Then we’ll prepare a no-obligation estimate on the spot.
 If you’re searching Google for experts, then here we are!

 You have many options to choose from for the replastering of your pool!

 One of the most common requests we get from our clients in the Palm Springs area is for pool resurfacing.
-We have a variety of options in this area and although you can always choose standard plaster, why limit your dream?
+We have a variety of options in this area and although you can always choose standard plaster, why limit your dreams?
 Here are some options we offer:

 - Pebble Fina– This is a blend of silica stone and cement.
 It incorporates the ancient Greek and Roman use of pozzolans (cement additives) into the cement mix, yielding a strong, durable finish that resists etching.